Klamann/search-index-builder/README.md

 ### Elasticsearch Index Builder

 `es_index.py` creates and populates an arxiv index from the crawled metadata, the generated topic model and the parsed full-text from the downloaded PDFs.
 The mapping is defined in `src/res/arxiv-mapping.json`.
 Please edit the index settings in this file, e.g. if you want to increase the default number of shards or replicas.

+The script can generate a complete index from scratch or update an existing index with just the specified data.
+To create a new index, use the `--new-index` flag.
+There are three parameters starting with `--file-*`; by providing a path to a valid file, either the metadata, topic model or the document contents will be updated.
+For a full run, please provide a path to all three files.

+Example:

+    python es_index.py --host "localhost" --port 9200 --new-index --index-name "my-index" --file-meta /path/to/meta.json.bz2

+This will create a new index named "my-index" on a local elasticsearch node and write the metadata from the specified file to this index.
+Add the other `--file-*` parameters to add the topic model and the pdf contents to the index.

+Full usage instructions:

     usage: es_index.py [-h] [-H HOST] [-P PORT] [-u USER] [-p PASS] [-i NAME] [-T NAME] [-n] [-o] [-m FILE] [-t FILE] [-c FILE]